gumbol/html5-audio-player/README.md

 Here is a [Demo](https://gumbol.github.io/posts/app-html5-audio-player.html)

 ## Requirments
-jquery v3.3.1 or heigher (included in the repo)
+jquery v3.3.1 or heigher (included with this repo)

 ## Getting started